Boise, ID Auto Insurance | Cheap Car Insurance in Boise, ID

 |Bodily Injury Liability||25,000/50,000||100,000/300,000|

 Liability insurance is the only state-mandated requirement, but that doesn’t mean you should necessarily limit yourself to it.
 In truth, it all depends on what type of vehicle you drive.
 Newer models will necessitate more coverage, whereas older vehicles are probably fine with less coverage.

 Your typical Idaho motorist is probably paying somewhere in the neighborhood of about $88 per month for their auto policy.
 However, Boise residents can get a policy for as little as $26/mo* – but only if you act fast.

-Insurance companies take many factors into account when crafting an auto insurance policy.
+Boise, ID auto insurance companies take many factors into account when crafting an auto insurance policy.
 Unfortunately, a great number of variables are difficult or impossible to change, such as your driving experience or the make/model of your car.
 Other elements your car insurance company may consider include:

 Your auto insurance rates may differ depending on where you call home.
 In general, highly populated cities have higher auto insurance rates because the extra amount of drivers on the road increases the likelihood of an accident!
 The population of Boise is 214,237 and the median household income is $47,847.

 Sometimes, your insurance rate is altered by factors which are beyond your control.
 The rate of accidents in your area is one such factor.
 The chart below shows the most recent statistical data available for Boise.
 If you think accident rates are inflating your monthly premiums, as your provider if they offer any safe driver discounts.

 Even in small cities or rural towns, auto theft can still be a problem.
 In order to make it less of a problem for you, think about installing a passive anti-theft system on your car.
 Then, think about whether it would be worth it to add Comprehensive coverage to your auto policy.
 Your auto insurance company may reward you with lower rates!
 In Boise, there were 213 auto thefts in 2013.